meh/ruby-tesseract-ocr/README.md

 e.with { |e| e.whitelist = '1234567890' }.text_for('test/second.png') # => "11111 12 3116 1111113115111151\n11157411 6511700\n014 11141 1234\n\n"
 ```

-You can pass to `#text_for` either a path, an IO object or a string containing the image,
+You can pass to `#text_for` either a path, an IO object, a string containing the image or
-there are few supported formats so try to stay in the BMP/JPEG/PNG boundaries.
-This means
+an object that responds to `#to_blob` (for example  Magick::Image), keep in mind that
-that you can also work on an image with RMagick or similar and then pass the raw data.
+the format has to be supported by leptonica.

 Using the binary
 ----------------